 Step 2: Open An Investment Account

-Whether you want to open a tax-advantaged or taxable brokerage account, you have to select a brokerage firm where you will deposit your money and select your investments.
+Whether you want to open a tax-advantaged or taxable brokerage account, you have to select a brokerage firm where you will deposit your money and choose your investments.
 There are a ton of different firms that you can use.
-Here's our guide to opening an IRA.
+Here’s our guide to opening an IRA.

 The only exception here is that if your company offers a 401K retirement savings program, you must use the 401K service company that they select.